edwinchoate/microsoft-sql-server-2022-essential-training/notes.md

     * lets you control which databases the user login can access
     * lets you set database-level permissions

-Users can see all the db's on the server (even if they can't access them), but SQL Server Authen users can only see the other SQL Server Auth users.
+Users can see all the db's on the server (even if they can't access them), but SQL Server Auth users can only see the other SQL Server Auth users.

 Server Roles